jump-dev/JuMP.jl/docs/src/manual/models.md

 julia> @constraint(model, 1 <= x[1] + x[2] <= 2)
 ERROR: Constraints of type MathOptInterface.ScalarAffineFunction{Float64}-in-MathOptInterface.Interval{Float64} are not supported by the solver.

+If you expected the solver to support your problem, you may have an error in our formulation.
+Otherwise, consider using a different solver.

+The list of available solvers, along with the problem types they support, is available at https://jump.dev/JuMP.jl/stable/installation/#Supported-solvers.
 [...]
 ```